microsoft/Agent-for-Contract-Processing-Solution-Accelerator/README.md

 ## Solution Overview

-The Contract Assistant copilot agent helps employees quickly create, find, manage and share contracts, saving time and resources by automating contract processing workflows.
+The Agent for Contract Processing helps employees quickly create, find, manage and share contracts, saving time and resources by automating contract processing workflows.

 Leveraging Copilot Studio, Power Platform, Microsoft Teams, SharePoint and 3rd party e-signature tools, employees can generate, search and summarize contracts, automate e-sign processes with customers and converse naturally with the agent.